MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

    The bot uses the text-davinci-003 model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 > [!NOTE]
-> If you're building a bot for the first time, it's recommended to use Teams Toolkit extension for Visual Studio code to [build a bot](../../../sbs-gs-bot.yml).
+> If you're building a bot for the first time, it's recommended to use Teams Toolkit extension for Visual Studio code to build a bot, see [Build your first bot app using JavaScript](../../../sbs-gs-bot.yml).

 ## Next step